DMG614/takehome-assessment-Diogo/docs/processing_scripts_documentation.md

 Everything else is dropped to keep the output focused.

 **Note on EV-specific fields:** The three EV columns (ev_network, ev_connector_types, ev_pricing) are only populated for ELEC (electric charging) stations.
 For other fuel types like CNG, LNG, BD, E85, and HY, these fields naturally contain empty values (NaN).
 This is expected behavior, not a data quality issue.
-Since ~91% of the stations in the cleaned dataset are ELEC, most records have these fields populated.
-The remaining ~9% (CNG, LNG, BD, E85, HY) will show empty values for EV-specific fields because these columns don't apply to non-electric fuel infrastructure.
+Since the most part of the stations in the cleaned dataset are ELEC, most records have these fields populated.
+The remaining (CNG, LNG, BD, E85, HY) will show empty values for EV-specific fields because these columns don't apply to non-electric fuel infrastructure.

 ### Step 7: Save and summarize

 The cleaned data was saved to CSV and a summary was printed.
-95.4% of the records were kept, showing that the DOE data is already very clean with minimal data quality issues.
+Most of the records were kept, showing that the DOE data is already very clean with minimal data quality issues.

 ---

 ## Key Differences Between the Three Scripts

-**EPA:** Heavy filtering (60% removed).
+**EPA:** Heavy filtering.
 Strategic choices were made about what time period and data quality is needed.
 Temporal filtering from 2010+ removes the majority of records.

-**NHTSA:** Light cleaning (1.5% removed).
+**NHTSA:** Light cleaning.
 The data is already pretty clean, it was only needed to fix types and to remove obvious errors.

-**DOE:** Minimal cleaning (4.6% removed).
+**DOE:** Minimal cleaning.
 Excellent data quality from the source.
 Main task is filtering to alternative fuels and validating geographic coordinates.

 **EPA:** File has headers, normal CSV structure.